June 2020

 My bestie back home affirmed me, saying, “And that, my brave friend, is how you’ve approached every loss in your life.”
 She’s right.
 That’s kind of my super power!
 And it made me cry.

 So, with resolve and eyes of pure acceptance and unconditional love, I look again at this body of mine, that has sustained me, so many more times than it has betrayed me.
 I touch it with affection, look past the cellulite on my thighs and see legs that have allowed me to dance, to reach the peak of the Pyramid of Coba in Mexico, to stand and gaze at the beauty of a peaceful pre-dawn lake.
 Instead of seeing the extra pounds on my round, ample hips and belly, I see a safe shelter for growing my three beautiful daughters as babies in my womb, and feel the tender caress of my lover’s hand against my hip bone.
 Instead of seeing the jiggle in my arms, I remember all the hugs I have given and received over the years and the warmth of those embraces.
 My tears of anger turn to compassion as I remember all the freedom, joy and happiness that my beautiful body has let me experience, and losing a finger won’t alter that.
-I am reminded of the exquisite words that my Tommy whispered to me last night with tears in his eyes, that no physical loss will ever change who I am.
+I am reminded of the exquisite words that my friend whispered to me last night with tears in his eyes, that no physical loss will ever change who I am.
 Yes, there is abiding truth in that.
 And despite everything, I am vibrant, zestful, and surrounded by the most incredibly generous people on the planet.

 I have shared this news with just a few people in my circle, and, of course, telling my children was the most heart wrenching.
 But they are warriors too and they give me wings.
 Each friend has responded with encouragement and compassion, crying with me and encompassing me in profound reassurance.
 One even suggested one helluva Wake…Love that!
 And last night as we shared a toast with some kindred spirits, saying farewell and onto the next adventure, I felt that affirmation again, that I am much more than the sum of my parts, the size of my thighs or one index finger, and that as I lean into this lovely act of surrender, flowing with these changes in the tide, I am blessed with perspective and showered with unwavering love.